iisys-hof/map-matching-2/README.md

 ![Example 2](docs/example-2.png "Example 2")
 In this example a noise in the red track was correctly removed when taking a turn to the left.
-The noise might have come from GPS measurement errors but clearly the red track does not exactly behave as expected at such a T-junction.
+The noise might have come from GPS point errors but clearly the red track does not exactly behave as expected at such a T-junction.
 With our candidate-adoption approach, the algorithm was able to match multiple adjacent candidates to the same network edges, which removed the noisy part in the green matched result.